provenance-io/provenance/x/marker/spec/07_events.md

 ---
 ## Set Net Asset Value

-Fires when a new NetAssetValue is add or updated for a marker.
+Fires when a `NetAssetValue` is added or updated for a marker.

 Type: `provenance.marker.v1.EventSetNetAssetValue`